Somerville Hospital: Academics

 Cambridge Health Alliance is a teaching affiliate of Harvard Medical School, Harvard School of Public Health, Harvard School of Dental Medicine, and the Tufts University School of Medicine.

-CHA Primary Care, which is based at the hospital, is a main teaching location for the CHA Internal Medicine Residency Program.

 History

 The hospital was first incorporated in 1891, and the first buildings were erected the following year.
 In 2009, the inpatient hospital beds were closed, but the emergency department remained open as a satellite emergency facility.
 In April 2020, the emergency department was converted to an Urgent Care Center.

-In 2016, a Somerville woman named Laura Levis collapsed outside Somerville Hospital while unable to find an unlocked door to the emergency room during a severe asthma attack.
-Her death led to the passage of a Massachusetts law, nicknamed "Laura's Law," to ensure clear and safe access to hospital emergency departments for pedestrians.
+In 2022, Cambridge Health Alliance completed major renovations to the building to create a new Center for Child and Adolescent Psychiatry.
+This includes designated units for Children (3-13), Adolescents, and a special neuropsychiatry unit for youth with autism spectrum disorders.
+The campus has 69 beds, making it the largest facility for child and adolescent psychiatry in the state of Massachusetts.